jacksors/QuotesBot/README.md

 This bot manages a "quotes" system for discord servers.
 Users can put quotes into a channel, the bot records the quotes, and then users can recall a random quote with "+randomquote".
 Also has a few more smaller features.

+To use the bot, first run `pip install -r requirements.txt` to get the required libraries.
+Next, paste your bot key from the Discord dev portal into bot_token.py.
+Make sure that you have all of the intents enabled.
+Finally, run `python3 main.py` to start the bot.

 Commands:

 +mostquoted